citapress/citapress/content/books/planted-in-a-strange-earth-selected-writings-by-zitkala-sa/index.md

 <small>From *American Indian Stories* (1921).</small>

-The Indian’s Awakening
+## THE INDIAN'S AWAKENING

 I snatch at my eagle plumes and long hair.
 A hand cut my hair; my robes did deplete.
 Left heart all unchanged; the work incomplete.
 These favors unsought, I’ve paid since with care.
 Dear teacher, you wished so much good to me,
 That though I was blind, I strove hard to see.
 Had you then, no courage frankly to tell
 Old-race problems, Christ e’en failed to expel?

 My light has grown dim, and black the abyss
 That yawns at my feet.
 No bordering shore;
 No bottom e’er found my hopes sunk before.
 Despair I of good from deeds gone amiss.
 My people, may God have pity on you!
 The learning I hoped in you to imbue
 Turns bitterly vain to meet both our needs.
 No Sun for the flowers, vain planting seeds.

 I’ve lost my long hair; my eagle plumes too.